Negan: Season 11

-In season 11, taking place shortly after "Here's Negan," Negan joins a mission to reclaim Maggie's old village Meridian from the Reapers, the antagonistic group that had taken it and wiped out most of Maggie's people.
-Maggie takes Negan along ostensibly because of his knowledge of the Washington, D.C. area that they are going to be passing through, but Negan suspects that Maggie intends to take the chance to kill him.
-After Maggie threatens him, Negan chooses to let her fall from a train car into a horde of walkers.
+In season 11, taking place shortly after "Here's Negan", Negan joins a mission to reclaim Maggie's old village Meridian from a violent group called the Reapers.
+Maggie takes Negan along ostensibly because of his knowledge of the area, but Negan suspects that Maggie intends to take the chance to kill him.
+After Maggie threatens him, Negan chooses to let her fall from a train car into a horde of zombies.
 When Maggie survives the fall, Negan defends his actions as him simply choosing not to save Maggie in order to protect himself.

 Following an ambush by the Reapers, most of the team is either killed or separated.
 During a brief skirmish, Maggie and Negan work together to kill one of the Reapers, but they are subsequently forced to leave behind a severely injured Alden (Callan McAuliffe) in order to continue their mission.
-Left alone, Maggie and Negan are forced to rely on each other and often clash, but they prove to be a good team.
-They eventually reunite with Gabriel and Maggie's friend Elijah (Okea Eme-Akwari) and come up with a new plan to lead a massive horde to attack Meridian and take out the Reapers.
-In exchange for Maggie letting go of her revenge against him, Negan agrees to train Maggie in how to be a Whisperer.
+Maggie and Negan are forced to rely on each other and often clash, but they prove to be an effective team.
+They reunite with Gabriel and Maggie's friend Elijah (Okea Eme-Akwari) and devise a plan to lead a zombie horde to destroy the Reapers at Meridian.
+In exchange for Maggie abandoning her revenge against him, Negan agrees to train Maggie as a Whisperer.
 Maggie later privately admits to Elijah that she does not know if she can keep her word to Negan, but she hopes that she can.
-During this time, Negan has a frank conversation with Maggie about Glenn's death, pointing out that Rick and the others had struck first and massacred some of his people, which he says forced him to respond in kind.
+During this time, Negan has a conversation with Maggie about Glenn's death, pointing out that Rick and the others had struck first and massacred some of his people, which he says forced him to respond in kind.
 Negan admits that if he could do it all over again, he would have killed everyone in Rick's group, as it would have saved the lives of many of his people.